psmars/servopack/python_controller/README.md

 - transfer.py filename
 - run.py
 - python
-	- import sys
-	- sys.path.append('/where/is/servo')
 	- from servo import *
 	- help()

 To deactivate the environment